A00N/ChessPieceRecognition/Documentation/project_definition.md

 The aim of this project is to create an image recognition AI, that can identify chess pieces from images.

 ### Algorithms and data-structures
-OpenCV data-structure will be used.
+Python libaries that will be used are tensorflow and keras.

 ### Time and space complexity